Smart-Programs/mixer-client-node/README.md

 ### Constellation
 Need to connect to events using the mixer constellation, this client can handle that as well.
-*Note: This is currently a really early test version of my own constellation handler and may be buggy if you notice any bugs during development please submit an issue on the github repo: [https://github.com/Smart-Programs/mixer-client-node](https://github.com/Smart-Programs/mixer-client-node)
+*Note: This is currently a really early test version of my own constellation handler and may be buggy if you notice any bugs during development please submit an issue on the [GitHub Repo](https://github.com/Smart-Programs/mixer-client-node)

+Some constellation features may change often and may include breaking changes, if anything ever breaks come back here as this will always be up to date.

+Info on what each event returns may not be fully complete as I am still investigating every possibility of what constellation returns.

 #### Subscribe
 ```
 client.constellationService.subscribe('Event:to:subscribe' || [ 'event:1:sub', 'event:2:sub' ])